David G. Armstrong: Recognition and awards

 In 2007, Armstrong was honored with the inaugural Georgetown Distinguished Award for Diabetic Limb Salvage.
+In 2008, he was the 25th and youngest-ever member elected to the Podiatric Medicine Hall of Fame.

 In 2010, he was the youngest ever recipient of the Roger Pecoraro Award and Lectureship from the American Diabetes Association.
 That same year, he was also named the 2010 Honorary Fellow of the American College of Certified Wound Specialists as well as the inaugural recipient of the William S. Baer Award for Advances in Biosurgery/Biotherapy by the BioTherapeutics, Education & Research (BTER) Foundation.

 He was the first podiatric surgeon to become a member of the Society for Vascular Surgery and the first American podiatric surgeon to be named fellow of the Royal College of Physicians and Surgeons, Glasgow.

 Armstrong is past Chair of Scientific Sessions for the ADA's Foot Care Council, and a past member of the National Board of Directors of the American Diabetes Association.
 He sits on the Infectious Diseases Society of America's Diabetic Foot Infection Advisory Committee.
 In 2011, he was appointed Chair of the World Diabetic Foot Commission of the FIP, representing clinicians from more than 30 nations.

-Dr. Armstrong has also been conferred the title of Visiting Professor at the University of Manchester College of Medicine, the University of Cardiff College of Medicine, the Raine Visiting Professor (first to be named twice) at University of Western Australia, University of Cincinnati during its 200th anniversary and the Complutense University of Madrid.
+Armstrong has been conferred the title of Visiting Professor at the University of Manchester College of Medicine, the University of Cardiff College of Medicine, the Raine Visiting Professor (the first to be named twice) at the University of Western Australia, the University of Cincinnati during its 200th anniversary, and the Complutense University of Madrid.
+In 2024, he was the first podiatric surgeon to deliver grand rounds at the University of Padova's Department of Plastic and Reconstructive Surgery, and the first podiatric surgeon to be appointed Visiting Professor of Surgery at the University of Massachusetts Medical School.
+He was also named Singapore Ministry of Health Visiting Professor and Expert in Limb Preservation in 2024.

 In 2023, Armstrong was honored with the Karel Bakker Limb Preservation Award at the International Symposium on the Diabetic Foot in The Hague.
-Also in 2023, Armstrong received the Distinguished Investigator Award from the Association for Clinical and Translational Science (ACTS) for his innovative research and education leadership that has had a major impact on clinical and translational science, specifically in the realm of implementation and dissemination of translational solutions to illness and clinical problems.
-He is the leading researcher in the diabetic foot and wound healing as measured by h-index and impact by bibliometric studies and expertscape.
+Also in 2023, Armstrong received the Distinguished Investigator Award from the Association for Clinical and Translational Science (ACTS).

+In 2024, Armstrong was honored with the inaugural Lifetime Achievement Award by the Diabetic Foot Society of India at a combined conference of DFSI, D-Foot International, and the International Association of Diabetic Foot Surgeons in Mumbai.
+That same year, he delivered the 38th Prof. M. Viswanathan Gold Medal Oration at the MV Hospital for Diabetes in Chennai.

 In 2006, Armstrong was awarded the Father of the Year Award by the National Father's Day Council and the Chicago Area American Diabetes Association.